 And Felling of conifers is complete!
 This needed to be done as the trees were planted as a crop many years ago and never harvested.
 As a result, they were 130+ feet tall, thin and dangerous.
 We will be replanting with native broad leaved deciduous trees over the next couple of years.
 For now, the land rests.
 The process of the mulch rotting will begin, and we hope to start replanting early in 2026.
+We have just heard that we have received a generous grant from the Tree Council and National Highways and so should take delivery of <2500 trees shortly.
+It is very exciting.

 We also have a license to thin out the oak and this will also be done from mid September.
 As this work is taking place in the old woodland we will be using a contractor who works in a more sensitive way, using floating tyres and doing as little damamge to the soil ecology as possible.
 He will also be looking to retain trees which provide good habitat and only taking out those which will give maximum benefit to the woodland through their removal.
 We will be identifying potential 'veteran trees of the future' and halo felling around them to give them maximum chance of becoming old men/ women of the woods!
 A very strategic operation!